echronos/echronos/components/message-queue/docs.md

 ## Message Queues

 Message queues are a mechanism for transferring data between tasks.
-They are concurrency-safe, so they are guaranteed to always be in a consistent state when multiple tasks access them.
+They are concurrency safe, so they are guaranteed to always be in a consistent state when multiple tasks access them.
-Applications can use them without the regard for synchronization or mutual exclusion that is otherwise necessary when accessing shared data structures because the RTOS implementation provides this synchronization internally.
+Applications can use them without the regard for synchronization or mutual exclusion that is otherwise necessary when accessing shared data structures.
+The RTOS implementation of message queues provides this synchronization internally.

 Message queues behave like first-in/first-out circular buffers.
 Therefore, applications cannot access arbitrary messages in a queue.